ssk12o/sop-site/content/sop1/lab/l0/index.en.md

 ### The task

-Goal: Write a trivial program "hello world", compile it, run it , compress the source and copy to the required destination . *What student has to know:*
+Goal: Write a trivial program "hello world", compile it, run it, compress the source and copy to the required destination. *What student has to know:*

 - know one of available (in our labs) programmers environment for Linux
 - know how to do basic compilation with gcc